harshita2201301024/obsidian/data/Daily Notes/2024/September/08-September-2024-Sunday.md

 6. Reply to Job posting.
 7. Study - 05:00 PM - 07:30 PM
 8. Shilpa Music Class
-9. Post Job for academ
+9. Post Job for academy (call bhabhi)
+10. We will go out
+11.